 Alex is on back on board, as resident social worker and teaching artist.

-Kevin and Alex fall in love with Newark!
+Kevin and Alex fall in love with the city of Newark!

 Ten men are participating in this cohort, the most men we’ve ever had.
 Nine of the 10 have each spent 30 years in prison.
 The other person spent 20 years inside.
 Some will be on parole the rest of their lives despite being septuagenarians who are — statistically speaking — HIGHLY unlikely to ever commit another crime.